varnishcache/homepage/R1/source/faq/dogfood.rst

 =====================

-The principle of eating your own dogfood is important for software quality, that is how you experience what your users are dealing with and I am not the least ashamed to admit that several obvious improvements have happened to Varnish as a result of running the project webserver.
+The principle of eating your own dogfood is important for software quality, that is how you experience what your users are dealing with, and I am not the least ashamed to admit that several obvious improvements have happened to Varnish as a result of running the project webserver.